IanL7/gen-hspice-test/README.md

 - Any argument after the DUT name will be treated as input names (inputs to the DUT).
-- Add an optional `-t` flag followed by an integer to specify how many ns to hold each truth table case for.
+- Add an optional `-t` flag followed by an integer to specify how many ns to hold each truth table case for - default is 2ns
-  Default is 2ns.

 ## Example